-You have to be able to picture whatever business you want to start in this case electronics business in Nigeria and see yourself already starting the business and doing extremely well before you even start looking for capital to kick start it.
+You have to be able to picture whatever business you want to start in this case electrical shop business or electronics business in Nigeria and see yourself already starting the business and doing extremely well before you even start looking for capital to kick start it.

 Is Electronics Business Profitable?

-There are many reasons why electronics business in Nigeria is a lucrative business.
+There are many reasons why an electrical shop or electronics business in Nigeria is a lucrative business.
 One of the reasons is that all Nigerians use electronic except those that cannot afford it.
 Even those that cannot afford it save to buy it.

 The second reason is that Nigerians are proud people and sometimes they feel their electronics go old.
 Nigerians don’t mind buying a new electronic every now and then despite the fact that there is a little difference between the old gadget they have at home and the new gadget at the electronics store.